Apple’s September iPhone X Event Covered!

 The camera on the iPhone 8 Plus has a new Portrait Lighting feature which is enabled by the 12MP dual camera.
 You can change the lighting while taking the photo or go back and change it after the fact.

-Running this machine is the most powerful and smartest chip within a smartphone, the A11 Bionic.
+Running this machine is the most powerful and smartest chip on a smartphone, the A11 Bionic.

 They will be available in silver, space gray and rose gold.